CNA-Tech/PKS-Ninja/LabGuides/VlpNinjaLab-VL6532/readme.md

 ## Instructions

-1.1 Open a web browser, navigate to https://www.vmwarelearningplatform.com/hosted-eval/catalogs/, login, select the `PKS-Eval-LongLease` Catalog and launch the `PKS-Ninja-v10` template
+1.1 Open a web browser, navigate to https://www.vmwarelearningplatform.com/hosted-eval/catalogs/ and login.
+On the left hand side you should see Catalogs for 1 and 3 Day PKS templates, you may also see other lease durations depending on your level of access.
+Select the catalog the corresponds to the duration of the lab session you would like,  and launch one of the available PKS Ninja templates.

 <details><summary>Screenshot 1.1</summary>
 <img src="Images/2018-12-24-17-50-53.png">
 </details>
 <br/>

-1.2 You must run a script to make some minor updates to the lab environment before beginning any lab guides [per the instructions here](https://github.com/CNA-Tech/PKS-Ninja/tree/master/Staging/Labrary/Microlabs/NinjaLabPrepScript-CI4231.md)